ezEngine/docs-src/pages/docs/assets/assets-overview.md

 ## Creating Assets

-The straight forward way to create an asset document is through the menu *Editor > Create Document...*.
+The straight forward way to create an asset document is through the menu *File > Create...*.
 This gives you a blank asset and you can (and must) fill out all properties manually.

 For common types of assets there is a more convenient way to quickly fill out the common properties.
 See the [asset import](import-assets.md) documentation for details.